nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Medical History Panel
 * Appointment Panel

-Users can switch between the panels by switching between the respective tabs by using the `Ctrl + T` shortcut.
+You can switch between the panels by switching between the respective tabs using the `Ctrl + T` shortcut or by simply clicking on the tab itself.

 ## 3.4.
 Result Display Box 📬
 The result display box displays the result of the command executed.

 ## 3.5.
 Command Box ⌨️
-The command box is where the user can type in the commands to be executed.
+The command box is where you type in the commands to be executed.

 <div style="page-break-after: always;"></div>